-My best piece of advice when school is back in session: Develop a good morning routine.
-Having a good morning routine in place will help you (and your kids) with the transition to the ‘back to school’ schedule!
+My best piece of advice for when school is back in session: Develop a good school morning routine.
+Having a good and smooth morning routine and habit in place will help you (and your kids, especially younger kids) with the transition to the ‘back to school’ new school year schedule!

 As a mom, I get excited to see my kids go back to school—even if this year looks a little different.
-However, getting everyone up and ready for classes ON TIME can be a difficult task and takes lots of patience!
+However, getting the entire family up and ready for classes ON TIME can be a difficult task and takes lots of patience!

 That completely changes with these tips!
 Use these 5 morning routine “hacks” to get the kids ready and off to school easy peasy.

 1. Lay Clothes Out The Night Before

 I can’t stress enough just how much of a lifesaver this is.

 Not only does this cut down on time spent looking for (or fighting over) something to wear.
 It also makes it easier to get one person up at a time.

 You can plan out outfits for the entire week or simply plan one day at a time – the night before.
 As long as it helps your kiddos get ready faster tomorrow with their own clothes, either method works just fine.

 Making a big breakfast every morning takes time – time that moms often just don’t have.
 If you want to give everyone a good breakfast, but need it to be fast, consider creating a breakfast station with cereal, toast and oatmeal.

 It will allow your kids to easily serve themselves their own breakfast!